It's your first time contacting a prospect. Should you call or send an email?

 Dellis suggests emailing first, then calling with 10 to 20 prospects, doing the reverse with another 10 to 20 candidates, and comparing the results.

 "Taking this approach of testing ideas and optimizing is the only way to find out for yourself," he says.
-"And it'll help you be a better salesperson in the longer term."
+"And it'll help you be a better salesperson in the long term."

 Do you call or email first?
 Do you agree with the "email-first" rule?